Fly Your Satellite! programme

 - Training and Learning Programme, a new initiative offering an entirely new and varied portfolio of courses given by space experts and professionals coming from all fields of ESA’s expertise, as well as from space industry and academia.

-In addition to providing access to existing ESA establishments and partners’ infrastructures, the ESA Academy makes use of new dedicated facilities located at ESA’s Redu Centre in Belgium.
-The Training and Learning Centre, which started courses in March 2016, and the CubeSat Education Centre will become operational in 2017.
+In addition to providing access to existing ESA establishments and partners’ infrastructures, the ESA Academy makes use of new dedicated facilities located at the European space Security and Education Centre (ESEC) in Belgium, such as the Training and Learning Facility and the CubeSat Support Facility.